emilsvennesson/shed/documents/meetings/template_meeting.md

 ## Discussion items

-* Discuss the identified issues, and possible new or more general issued (very short notes and/or keywords)
+* Discuss the identified issues, and possible new or more general issues (very short notes and/or keywords)

 ## Outcomes and assignments

 * Outcomes from discussion items.
 Write down what's decided and why it was desided.
-Sync with other documentation (att terms to wordbook).
+Sync with other documentation (add terms to wordbook).
 * (re)Assign to each group member which issues to solve.

 ## Wrap up